emmajanedrews/base-template/join-our-team-copy.md

 * An $18,000 cap and then a 100% commission with a $500-per-transaction fee
 * A revenue sharing plan where you’ll receive a percentage of revenue from recruiting up to seven levels deep.

 Your only require expenses are a $20-per-month errors and omission insurance fee (which starts when you have first contract), MLS dues, a supra key fee and the requirements for a NC Licensee, and a one-time 25% referral fee for internet leads from the lead program.
-Lake Realty-generated sales are excluded from cap total (i.e. internet leads, walk-ins, and company phone leads).
+Lake Realty-generated sales are excluded from cap total and cap program (i.e. internet leads, walk-ins, and company phone leads).

 **How do we get results?**